 Emily appears regularly in the full range of hearings, including finding-of-fact hearings, final hearings and appeals, and has experience dealing with expert and vulnerable witnesses.

-Despite being only 5 years’ call, she has dealt with complex matters including leave to oppose adoption orders, international jurisdictional issues arising in care proceedings, and complex issues surrounding parental alienation in private children proceedings.
+She has dealt with complex matters including leave to oppose adoption orders, international jurisdictional issues arising in care proceedings, and complex issues surrounding parental alienation in private children proceedings.

-Emily’s sensitive approach in conference and negotiations has led to successful outcomes when representing parents in public and private law proceedings, including those involving issues of neglect, drug abuse, and physical and sexual abuse.
+Emily’s sensitive approach in conference and negotiations has led to successful outcomes when representing parents in public and private law proceedings, including those involving issues of neglect, drug abuse, parental alienation and physical and sexual abuse.

 She has a detailed knowledge of the law and is known for her thorough preparation of the cases she deals with.
 Clients can always be assured that Emily will know their case thoroughly and that their priorities will be understood and kept central to her presentation of the case.